-Corinne Vacher (Research Director at INRAE)
+Corinne Vacher (Research Director in Ecology at INRAE)

-My keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria
+Keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria

 Marine Cambon (Post-doctoral researcher, 2019-2020): Next-generation biomonitoring of drought stress in forest ecosystems.
 Cosupervised with Sylvain Delzon (Biogeco)